FRRouting/frr/doc/developer/northbound/operational-data-rpcs-and-notifications.rst

 this callback can become a dangling pointer when used in another callback.

-Currently the ConfD and Sysrepo plugins run only in the main pthread.
+Currently the Sysrepo plugin runs only in the main pthread.
 The plan in the short-term is to introduce a separate pthread only for handling operational data, and use the main pthread only for handling configuration changes, RPCs and notifications.

 RPCs and Actions
 ~~~~~~~~~~~~~~~~